TrickAndTrack/Multi-Threading/README.md

 we can use notify method to give notification to only one waiting thread if multiple threads are waiting then only one thread will be notified the remaining thread have to wait for further notification.
 Which thread will be notified we can't expect it depends on JVM.

-We can use notifyAll to give notifications for all waiting threads of your particular object even though multiple threads are notified but execution will be performed one by one because threads are required lock and only one lock is available.
+We can use notifyAll to give notifications for all waiting threads of your particular object even though multiple threads are notified but execution will be performed one by one because threads are required to lock and only one lock is available.
 > Note: on which object we are calling the wait method thread required the lock of that particular object if we are calling the wait method on S1 then we have to get the lock of the s1 object but not the s2 object.

 Stack s1 = new Stack();